Turkey Lettuce Wrap Tacos

 I definitely think ground beef would be a delicious option here for a filling for the lettuce wraps.
 I’ve also made taco lettuce wraps with spicy shredded chicken and tofu if you like one of those options.

 How long will the cooked turkey taco mixture keep in the fridge?

 The recipe makes a generous amount of the turkey mixture, but you won’t mind having a bit of this taco meat mixture left over to eat the next day.
 It will keep a day or two days pretty well in the fridge, or cut the recipe in half if you want a smaller amount.
 And you can definitely make these tacos with ground beef if you’re not a ground turkey fan.

-What if you don’t have avocado or don’t want to use it?
+What if you don’t have avocado for the turkey taco lettuce wraps?

 I love the tomato-avocado salsa I used here, but when I had leftover turkey and the salsa mixture was gone I enjoyed this served with Pico de Gallo from a jar, and I think the tacos would be amazing with purchased guacamole as well, so that’s definitely an option if you want a version that’s a bit easier!

 (This is only a summary of the steps for the recipe; please scroll down for complete printable recipe.
 Or if you use the JUMP TO RECIPE link at the top of the page, it will take you directly to the complete recipe.)